Jays (Boston Celtics)

-The Jays are a duo of American basketball players, Jaylen Brown and Jayson Tatum, who play professionally for the Boston Celtics of the National Basketball Association (NBA).
+The Jays were a duo of American professional basketball players, Jaylen Brown and Jayson Tatum, who played for the Boston Celtics of the National Basketball Association (NBA) from 2017 to 2026.
 They were both drafted by the Celtics with the third overall pick, in 2016 and 2017, respectively.

-Considered one of the best duos in the league, Brown and Tatum are both NBA All-Stars.
-They have led the Celtics to six Eastern Conference Finals, (Note: Boston and Brown appeared in the 2017 Eastern Conference Finals, before Tatum was drafted.
-If including only postseason runs with both players on the roster, the Jays have led the Celtics to five Eastern Conference Finals.) two NBA Finals, and one NBA championship.
-Both players have been named the Eastern Conference finals MVP, while Brown has also been named the NBA Finals MVP.
+During their nine seasons together, the Jays led the Celtics to five Eastern Conference Finals (Note: Boston and Brown appeared in the 2017 Eastern Conference Finals, before Tatum was drafted.
+If including postseason runs where at least one player was on the roster, the Jays led the Celtics to six Eastern Conference Finals.) and two NBA Finals in 2022 and 2024 (the latter of which they won an NBA championship).
+Both players have been named the Eastern Conference Finals MVP, while Brown has also been named the NBA Finals MVP.
+During their time together, they were consistently regarded as the best duo in the NBA.

 Background

-Jaylen Brown and Jayson Tatum both played one year in college.
+Both Jaylen Brown and Jayson Tatum were highly ranked prospects in their respective high school classes, with Brown being ranked 4th in the class of 2015 and Tatum ranked 3rd in the class of 2016. both also played one year in college.
 They were briefly together during Team USA camps, before joining the NBA.

-Meanwhile, by 2016, the Boston Celtics had been rebuilding for years, since the collapse of their "Big Three" in 2012–13.
+Meanwhile, by 2016, the Boston Celtics had been rebuilding for years, since the collapse of their "Big Three" in the 2012–13 season.
 Upon Jaylen Brown and Jayson Tatum being drafted third overall in back-to-back years, the Celtics were "almost instantly branded with the hopes of a franchise that was desperately chasing its elusive 18th championship".